Laya123-star/Codeathon-Intermediate-Assessment/README.md

 # 🚀 How to Run the Project

-1. Open the notebook in **Google Colab**
+1. Open the notebook in **Google Colab**.
-2. Upload the dataset if required
+2. Upload the dataset if required.
-3. Run all cells sequentially
+3. Run all cells sequentially.
-4. Review model comparison results
+4. Review model comparison results.

 ---